harsh29320/data_wrangling_exercise/README.md

 # data_wrangling_exercise
-This example exercise for data wrangling created during career track course at springboard with JSON format as input type.
+This is an example exercise for data wrangling created during career track course at springboard with JSON format as input type.